Jerome Holmes: Early life and education

 Holmes graduated from Wake Forest University in 1983 with a Bachelor of Arts degree.
 He then attended the Georgetown University Law Center, where he was an editor of the Georgetown Immigration Law Journal.
 He graduated with a Juris Doctor in 1988.

 Later in his career, Holmes studied at Harvard University's John F. Kennedy School of Government, receiving a Master of Public Administration in 2000.

 Legal career

 Holmes began his legal career as a law clerk for judge Wayne Alley of the United States District Court for the Western District of Oklahoma from 1988 to 1990.
 Holmes then clerked for judge William Judson Holloway Jr. of the Tenth Circuit from 1990 to 1991.

 After his clerkships, Holmes entered private practice with the law firm Steptoe & Johnson in its Washington, D.C. office.
-He practiced at the firm as an associate for three years before he returned to Oklahoma to serve as an assistant United States attorney for the Western District of Oklahoma.
-Holmes served in that capacity from 1994 to 2005.
+He practiced at the firm as an associate from 1991 to 1994.
+He then returned to Oklahoma to serve as an assistant United States attorney for the Western District of Oklahoma, where he became deputy chief of the Criminal Division.
+During that time, Holmes worked on the prosecution team for the Oklahoma City bombing that secured the convictions of death for Timothy McVeigh and a life sentence for Terry Nichols.
+In the aftermath of the September 11 terrorist attack, Holmes served for two and a half years as the Anti-Terrorism Coordinator in the Western District of Oklahoma, coordinating the federal, state, and local domestic and international terrorism initiatives until 2005.
 Holmes re-entered private practice in 2005 as a Director of the Oklahoma firm Crowe & Dunlevy, where his practice was focused on white collar criminal defense, complex civil litigation, and corporate law.